ondrej-kvasnovsky/vaadin-8-on-grails-3/command_line.md

 ## Create application

-Follow the steps and run the commands in your terminal.
+Follow these steps and run the commands in your terminal.

 #### Step 1